 “Turn off your mind, relax, and float downstream . . .”
 Start collecting pictures of everything that reminds you of a place, a thing, a person, a moment that has ever brought you joy, thrilled your heart, left you entranced.
 It will be something that hits the “sweet spot” of your heart and made you feel, if only for a nanosecond, fulfilled.
 Go all the way back to the earliest things you can remember, all the way up to the present.

-It doesn’t matter whether you clip from magazines, take photos, or use a Pinterest board.
-You just need to be able to see these images together at some point where you can organize them in your mind.
+It doesn’t matter where you find images and concepts.
+You just need to see them all together, whether that means collecting them into a scrapbook, vision board, or file folder.
+(Include bits of poetry or music if that seems to hit some kind of “sweet spot” for you.)
 I do not know what the things you love evoke for you.
 You must assess that for yourself, but here are some sample pictures with possibilities of interpretation.
 Click on those to see the full captions.